alanpapalia/starter-academic/content/project/me371-transmission/index.md

 slides: ""
 ---

-As part of MIT's course 16.413 I worked on a team to derive a model-predictive controller for a simulated quadrotor in a non-convex planning space.
-I used <a href="https://scip.zib.de/"> SCIP</a>, an open-source optimization software in conjunction with simplified quadrotor dynamics model to perform the path-planning subject to obstacle avoidance constraints.
+For the final project in a mechanical design course at the University of Illinois I worked on a team to design a 3-speed transmission, complete with idle and reverse gears.
+In the design of this transmission I used fundamental machine design calculations to determine the proper gear ratios and gear tooth sizing.

-Because objects could be placed arbitrarily within the environment, the planning problem was inherently non-convex.
-For this reason the problem was modeled as a mixed-integer problem.
+This included hand-calculations and finite element simulations to predict the gear tooth root stress for every gear pairing.
+In addition to this I predicted the bearing load for each bearing supporting each shaft to verify that we were within the bearing specifications.

-In <a href="https://github.com/alanpapalia/miqcp-planning"> this repo</a> all of our work is shown in a Jupyter Notebook, along with a brief explanation of some relevant topics in optimization and a derivation of the quadrotor dynamics.
+I fabricated the transmission with a waterjet and performed testing on a rig which was provided to us.
+Using this we were able to predict the mechanical efficiencies of each gear pairing.